- - Sustainability Policies

 In 2011, Deveshwar was conferred the Padma Bhushan, one of the highest civilian awards in the country, by the Government of India.
 Amongst several other awards and recognitions during his distinguished career, Deveshwar has been honoured with the Global Leadership Award by the US-India Business Council of the US Chamber of Commerce in 2010, the Business Leader of the Year Award from the All India Management Association in 2012, Business Person of the Year Award 2006 by the UK Trade & Investment, and the Sustainability Leadership Award 2007 conferred at Zurich at the International Sustainability Leadership Symposium.
 He was inducted to the prestigious Hall of Pride at the Indian Science Congress in 2006.
 Earlier, he was also named Manager Entrepreneur of the Year 2001 by Ernst & Young.
 The Economic Times has conferred on Deveshwar, the Indian Visionary Business Leader Award and the Smart Green Leader Lifetime Achievement Award, the Bombay Management Association has honoured him with the Management Man of the Year Award, and the Calcutta Management Association has inducted him as the first leader on the Management Hall of Fame.

-Sanjiv Puri (54), was redesignated as the Chief Operating Officer (COO) of ITC Limited, effective July 22, 2016 and carries full responsibility for the day-to-day functioning of the Company.
-He was appointed on the Board of ITC on December 6, 2015 as an Additional Executive Director.
+Sanjiv Puri (54), was appointed as a Director on the Board of ITC effective December 6, 2015.
+Puri was redesignated as the Chief Operating Officer (COO) of ITC effective July 22, 2016 and carries full responsibility for the day-to-day functioning of the Company.
 Before taking over as the COO, he was responsible for overseeing the FMCG, Paperboards, Paper & Packaging and Agri Businesses of ITC.
 Puri is an alumnus of the Indian Institute of Technology, Kanpur and joined ITC in 1986.

 Prior to his appointment on the Board of ITC, Puri was President, FMCG Businesses - Cigarettes, Foods, Personal Care, Education & Stationery Products, Matches and Agarbattis since December 2014.
 He has handled a wide range of responsibilities including business leadership positions as well as in manufacturing, operations and information & digital technology.
 Puri became Divisional Chief Executive of the India Tobacco Division in 2009, with additional charge of the Company's Trade Marketing & Distribution function.